 It’s normal to feel nervous before any procedure, especially surgery.
 We’ve offered some tips to help you prepare for your oral surgery, ease your fears, and ensure everything runs smoothly.
-In the meantime, remember you’re in good hands with Dr. Glenn Takenaga and the rest of our staff here in Modesto, CA.
+In the meantime, remember you’re in good hands with Dr. Marinello Manuel and the rest of our staff here in Modesto, CA.

 Arguably the most important step when preparing for surgery of any kind is to plan ahead.
 You don’t want to be scrambling to get things taken care of the morning of your procedure.
 If you have to take time off work, don’t wait until the last minute to inform your boss.
 If you have young children, make arrangements in advance to have them taken care of the day of your procedure.

 You should plan to take it easy the rest of the day, once your procedure is over.
 Set up a comfortable spot at home with some of your favorite movies.
 Relax and enjoy some downtime while you give your mouth a chance to heal.

 At Sierra Dental Care, we offer nitrous oxide to patients as a sedation option.
 It can help ensure your oral surgery or dental procedure is painless, but it also means you’ll need a ride home.
 If you’re unsure about the sedation that will be used for your procedure, don’t hesitate to ask before the big day.

 We recommend finding someone who can stay at the office while you’re in surgery, so we can share your care instructions with them as well before you head home.